medinammartin3/Inscriptions_UdeM/README.md

 Java client-server application that allows users (students) to register for courses with an implemented graphical interface (implemented with JavaFX).

+* To see a demonstration video, click the following link : [https://youtu.be/T4D-IG02jn4?si=mEUauNpoNBSZ2QEf](https://youtu.be/T4D-IG02jn4?si=mEUauNpoNBSZ2QEf)

 ## How to Install

 * Download `out/artifacts/Fichiers_jar` folder (which contains the server executable `server.jar` file,  the program executable `client_fx.jar` file and the data folder).